munificent/game-programming-patterns/book/state.markdown

 ## Enums and Switches

-One problem our `Heroine` class has is some combinations of those boolean fields aren't valid: `isJumping_` and `isDucking_` should never both be true, for example.
-When you have a handful of flags where only one is `true` at a time, that's a hint that what you really want is an *enum*.
+One problem our `Heroine` class has is some combinations of those Boolean fields aren't valid: `isJumping_` and `isDucking_` should never both be true, for example.
+When you have a handful of flags where only one is `true` at a time, that's a hint that what you really want is an `enum`.

-In this case, that enum is exactly the set of states for our FSM, so let's define that:
+In this case, that `enum` is exactly the set of states for our FSM, so let's define that:

 ^code enum